dellius-alexander/CRUDRepository/README.md

 The project includes classes for handling different types of databases such as PostgreSQL, MySQL, and MariaDB.
-Each of these classes implements a common DatabaseInterface, ensuring a consistent method of interaction regardless of the underlying database.
+Each of these classes implements a common Interface, ensuring a consistent method of interaction regardless of the underlying database.

 The CRUDRepository also includes a Repository class that provides generic